Follow Parish Council activities in detail and check progress of planning applications.

 To support the Neighbourhood Development Plan (NDP), a photographic competition for amateur photographers has been launched.

 Entries need to capture the essence of Goudhurst Parish over the four seasons.
 The competition will run for twelve months.
 Up to four photographs per month can be submitted in one of five categories:

 Places special to you

 There will be a separate competition for under-sixteens.

-Every month, the best three photos submitted will be selected to go forward to a grand finale competition at the end of the year, with an exhibition in which the overall prizewinners will be announced.
+Every month, the best photos submitted will be selected to go forward to a grand final competition at the end of the year, with an exhibition in which the overall prizewinners will be announced.

 Submit an entry